wijjo/jiig/README.md

 ### Simple and flexible command line interface

-All functionality is accessible through a command line interface (abbreviated "CLI") that supports a hierarchy of sub-commands, called "tasks" in Jiig terminology, along with their options and arguments.
+All functionality is accessible through a command line interface, i.e. "CLI", that supports a hierarchy of sub-commands.
+In Jiig terminology sub-commands are called "tasks".
+Tasks can have flagged options and positional arguments.

-Help is provided by a standard "-h/--help" option at all task levels, plus a multi-level "help" sub-command.
+Help is provided by a multi-level "help" sub-command.

 Complex full or partial command lines may be saved and retrieved through an "alias" facility and sub-command that can be inherited by any tool.

-### Easy declarative `argparse` CLI definition
+### Declarative `argparse` CLI definitions

-The command line interface (CLI) is automatically generated based on task function `@task` decorators.
-The `@task` meta-data parameters feed into the construction of an `argparse` CLI argument parser, including the integrated help and alias facilities.
+The command line interface driver is designed to support multiple implementations, but for now only the standard Python "argparse" library is supported.

+A Tool sub-class defines the top level of meta-data and tasks.
+Tasks are pulled in by referencing Task sub-classes or modules in lists declared in Tool and Task classes.

 ### Modular structure

-Since `@task` declarations live near the corresponding implementation code, new tasks can be added as self-contained modules.
-The only additional step required to wire the new task into the CLI is to import the module, which typically happens in the main script.
+Task modules are ordinary modules, except they need to have a specially named Task sub-class called "TaskClass".
+Which tasks get integrated into the tool is solely determined by whether or not they are referenced in active task lists.

-### Simple main script and execution model
+### Main tool script and execution model

-Jiig main scripts use `jiig-run` for the "shebang" line that defines the shell executable program for the script.
-It does not run Python directly.
+Jiig tool scripts use `jiig-run` for the top "shebang" comment line.
+This line defines the shell executable program for the script.
+So tool scripts do not run Python directly.
+The final interpreter is pulled in by Jiig and configured to provide the correct runtime environment, including the library path.

-The indirect execution structure allows `jiig-run` to set up and use a virtual environment, if the tool is configured for one.
-It also prepares the library load path before executing the tool script.
+The indirect execution structure also allows `jiig-run` to set up and use a virtual environment, if the tool is configured for one.

-The tool main script imports task modules, which pulls in decorated task functions and modules and provides the meta-data for building the argparse-based command line interface.

-### Tool configuration

-An optional `init.jiig` file configures the following information for one or more Jiig tools in a folder.

-* LIB_FOLDERS: Library folders for access to additional modules.
-* VENV_ROOT: Virtual environment root folder, defaults to 'venv'.
-* VENV_ENABLED: Enables virtual environment when True.
-* PIP_PACKAGES: Pip package names for installing in the virtual environment.

-Paths should be relative, allowing the file to be part of a source repository.

-If there is no `init.jiig` configuration file, it runs without a virtual environment, and with a library path that provides access to both Python Standard Library and Jiig modules.
+The tool main script declares or imports the primary Tool class, which needs to be called "ToolClass".

 ### Dependencies and the virtual environment